ncrmro/esp-idf-wifi-blink/README.md

 1. Board is powered on.
-1. Attempt to Reconnect to Existing wifi
+1. In Station mode, try to connect to access point with credentials in flash.
 1. If not start Access Point.
 1. User connects to access point.
 1. Captive portal is opened